 The racing category spans a sixty year period of vehicle development and performance.
 Participants must carefully consider the significant performance differentials between vehicle makes, models, and eras, and apply this consideration when on track in both qualifying and racing environments.

 Experienced participants are expected to demonstrate their advanced skill in safe and courteous conduct, whilst less experienced participants are expected to drive within their limits, and gradually build up their race craft from event to event.

 No participant is entitled to drive outside their own limits, regardless of the performance of their vehicle.

 Safe driving must extend to the pit paddock, marshalling grid and pit lane.

-Behaviour in the pit paddock, marshalling grid and pit lane must be in accordance with the CAMS Safety 1st Strategy.
+Behaviour in the pit paddock, marshalling grid and pit lane must be in accordance with the Motorsport Australia Safety 1st Strategy.

 Participation in advanced driver training courses, race tuition initiatives and additional track time is encouraged to ensure all participants gain further experience in their vehicles, particularly with regard to dynamics and control.

 Vehicles that breach eligibility requirements shall not be tolerated.

 The vehicles that participate in these events are those that generally comply with vehicles from the periods described in the CAMS Manual for 5th Category historic racing prior to 1 January 1973.

 The current CAMS Manual of Motorsport provides very clear guidelines with regard to vehicle specification and compliance.